JDonMc/BabylonPolice/README.md

 ## Crypto currency payments for content creators / curators.

 ## Search Auto Complete with every known word (vertically stacked) in every known category of words (other verbs, other nouns, other nouns alphabetically).

+## Make Mutawords as having a mechanism

+### One such mechanism:

+Prediction sort -- using frequency, match occurrence with word length.

+#### Sequential sort -- using permutation types:

+Match least consonants, match least phonemes, match quickest to say

+-- Then remove letters from the selectors - no c, no k, and so on.

+Rebuild a type-set for words of a given length with a selector algorithm to compare uniques.